 Serene foam delivers a sleep experience like no other.
 A relatively new kid on the block, serene foam contains microscopic air capsules that increase airflow, delivering you a unique, cool sleeping experience.

-Many serene foam mattresses, like the ones offered at SONU, contain layers of latex and memory foam encapsulated in serene foam.
+Many serene foam mattresses, like the ones offered at SONU, contain layers of memory foam encapsulated in Serene foam.
 These premium, highly resilient materials can help you get the best sleep of your life.
 The SONU Sleep System features a plush top layer of serene foam to directly support your body.